New York (pilot boat): Construction and service

 The pilot service in New York City changed with the introduction of steam pilot boats.
-The New York, was the first steam coal-burning pilot boat in the New York harbor.
+The New York, was the first steam coal-burning pilot boat in the New York Harbor.

 The New York was built in 1897, for the Sandy Hook Pilots Association by the Harlan and Hollingsworth Company at Wilmington, Delaware.
 She was designed by Archibald Cary Smith.
 Her dimensions were 155 ft. in length; 28 ft. breadth of beam; 19.7 ft. in depth; 13 ft. mean draft; and made of steel.
-She was built with an 800-horse power engine.
+She was built with an 800-horsepower engine.

 She was launched on 18 March 1897, at the Harlan & Hollingsworth Company, with a large number of New York and New Jersey pilots and their families in attendance.
 She was sponsored by Marie Morse, daughter of the President of the Harlan & Hollingsworth Company.
 The New York could carry sixteen pilots and a crew of a captain, three mates, three engineers, a steward, a cook, two waiters, four firemen, and six sailors.

 On 22 June 1897, the new steam pilot-boat New York went on her trial trip.
 The code signals "C, Q, F, P," meaning Allow Me To Congratulate You, were flying from the Sandy Hook Lightship as she passed by.
 On board were dignitaries from the Pilot Commissioners Office, Chamber of Commerce, Maritime Exchange, etc. She cost $32,000.

 On 19 Mar 1898, the New York Pilot Commissioners decided to place the steam pilot boat New York into the Governments' auxiliary war fleet.

 James E. McCarthy, Jr., of Brooklyn, was a captain on the pilot-boat New York.
-On 18 December 1929, he rescued passengers on the Furness Bermuda Line Forth Worth, that sank in a collision near Ambrose Lightship.
+On 18 December 1929, he rescued passengers on the Furness Bermuda Line Fort Worth, that sank in a collision near Ambrose Lightship.

 In 1931, in place of what was once thirty pilot boats, there were only three steam pilot boats remaining in the pilot fleet, the Trenton, the New York, and the Sandy Hook.